mrhrifat/tic-tac-toe/README.md

 ## How To Use
 1. Download the [repository](https://github.com/mrhrifat/tic-tac-toe).
-2. Open with IDE
+2. Extract directory.
-3. Open Terminal & run with
+3. Open directory with IDE.
+4. Open Terminal.
+5. Run with
 ```
 npm start
 ```
-4. Enjoy
+6. Enjoy
+**Note:** If you have any error while running this project, please create an Issue.

 ## How To Contribute
 I will be open to any contribution.
 If you have any idea, please let me know.
 I will be happy to help you.